 - Learn a new skill

 Furthermore, the more you learn about the design thinking process that permeates the maker movement, the more you will begin to see subtle correlations between 3D design and historical thinking, such as an emphasis on building empathy through inquiry and research.

 Step 1: Know Your Tools

 Before you attempt to bring this exciting tool into your classroom, you'll want to spend some time exploring it yourself first.
-The best place to start is with Tinkercad's "Basic Skills Lessons" Each interactive lesson takes only a few minutes to complete and, by the time you finish all six, you'll have learned to use all the key features in the program.
+The best place to start is by learning the basic moves.
+Each of these interactive lessons takes only a few minutes to complete and, by the time you finish all of them, you'll have learned to use all the key features in the program.
 It's really that simple - people are always surprised by how easy it is to get started with Tinkercad.

 Step 2: Review Technology Requirements for Your Classroom

 Most classes that incorporate 3D design will require a few basic materials.